How to Apply for FFMC License in India?

 - The object clause of Memorandum should reflect the activity of money changing to be pursued by the company.

-Documents required for FFMC License
+Documents required to apply for FFMC License

 - A copy of the Certificate of Incorporation and Certificate of Commencement of Business of the company.

 - Memorandum of Association (MoA) and Articles of Association (AoA) containing a provision for undertaking money changing business or an appropriate amendment to this effect filed with the Company Law Board.